Skip to main content

 LinkedIn Video Ads — Format Overview & 2026 Landscape

-LinkedIn video ads have become the fastest-growing ad format on the platform, with video ad spend on LinkedIn increasing by over 40% year-over-year in 2025-2026.
+LinkedIn video ads have become one of the fastest-growing ad formats on the platform, with industry observers reporting video ad spend on LinkedIn growing strongly year-over-year in 2025-2026.
 For B2B advertisers, video offers unmatched storytelling capability for complex products, executive thought leadership, customer testimonials, and product demonstrations.

 However, the growth of video advertising on LinkedIn has been accompanied by increasingly specific compliance requirements.
 In 2026, LinkedIn's video ad policies cover technical specifications, content restrictions, accessibility standards, and format-specific review processes that go beyond the platform's general advertising guidelines.